The Samsung semiconductor factory under construction in Taylor, Texas, is a large-scale investment project taking place in Taylor.

 - Expansion of semiconductor production in the U.S.: As the U.S. moves to strengthen domestic semiconductor manufacturing, several companies, including Samsung, are increasing local facilities.

-The investment amount is reported to be about $17 billion (over 20 trillion won), and after the factory is completed, it is expected to create thousands of jobs in engineering and technical positions.
+The investment amount is reported to be around $17 billion (over 20 trillion won), and after the factory is completed, it is expected to create thousands of jobs in engineering and technical positions.
 The completion date is anticipated around 2024-2025, with a primary goal of producing advanced processes (below 5nm).

 Latest News